ayush-verma-004/Shinobi-verse/README.md

 🔧 Usage
 Navigate through different sections (Characters, Episodes, Forum).

-Click on characters to view detailed profiles!
+Click on characters to view detailed profiles.

 Use the episode filter to search for your favorite arc.